saadkhan29/lesson-w04d03-ruby-inheritance/README.md

 - Diagram the Ruby method lookup chain.
 - Write a class which inherits from another class.
 - Write a mixin.
-- Desribe reasons why inheritance and Mixins are desirable.
+- Describe reasons why inheritance and Mixins are desirable.

 ## Ruby Inheritance